 Gender-specific treatment allows for less judgment.
 Discussions of common experiences can help inspire growth and healing.
 Also, the opposing gender won’t get stuck in gender-specific discussions that don’t apply to them.

 How has Gender-Specific Treatment Been Beneficial?

 Most who have been to treatment before have heard of a “rehab romance.”
 That’s also another way to spell disaster in most cases.
 When coming into treatment we often unintentionally seek validation from others, especially from the opposite sex.
 It makes us feel good for a moment, and addicts thrive on instant gratification, especially in the early stages of recovery.

 Gender-specific addiction treatment takes that out of the equation.
 It also opens the door for women to form strong bonds with women, and men to form strong bonds with men.
 This is something that is highly recommended in 12-step fellowships, which should be part of the aftercare plan regardless of gender.
 Read more on gender-specific meetings here.

 GateHouse Gender-Specific Treatment

 Here at GateHouse, we offer gender-specific treatment for both men and women.
-We offer men’s Partial Hospitalization Program and Intensive Outpatient services in New Hampshire and Florida.
+We offer men’s Partial Hospitalization Program and Intensive Outpatient services in New Hampshire and Tennessee.
 GateHouse also offers a Women’s Intensive Outpatient Program in New Hampshire.
 We support the idea of gender-specific treatment.
 We have seen it work amazingly in the lives of those who have come through our program.